fkyeeb/H2O/README.md

 ![drawio](tutorials/main_workflow.drawio.svg)

-This workflow will produce 4 different sets of ortholog trees (purple box) as in the table below. **Both approaches to reduce gene tree conflict remove a lot of data from the trees.** We highly recommend users compare the summary "species" tree produced from each set of orthologs and the gene tree conflict results to select the best supported summary tree inferred from your dataset, as shown in the flowchart below.
+This workflow will produce 4 different sets of ortholog trees (purple box) as in the table below. **Both approaches to reduce gene tree conflict remove a lot of data from the trees.** We highly recommend users compare the consensus "species" tree produced from each set of orthologs and the gene tree conflict results to select the best supported consensus tree inferred from your dataset, as shown in the flowchart below.
+By <u>*more support*</u>, we mean less gene tree discordance. **Nodes with high levels of gene tree discordance can still have an ASTRAL posterior probability of 1**.
 The steps enclosed by dashed lines are optional.

 |  | unpruned |  pruned |
 |------|---|---|